vdaas/vald/docs/user-guides/capacity-plannig.md

 ## Vald cluster view

-The essential point at the Vald cluster view is the Hardware spec, especially RAM.
+The essential point at the Vald cluster view is the hardware specification, especially RAM.
 The Vald cluster, almost Vald Agent component, requires much RAM capacity because the vector index is on memory.

 It is easy to figure out the minimum required RAM capacity by the following formula.